 Abdominal aortic aneurysm repair surgery can be open or endovascular.
 Which procedure is suitable for you will depend on the location of the aneurysm, your anatomy, as well as your general health.
-Nevertheless, before abdominal aortic aneurysm surgery, you have to undergo a thorough medical examination so that we can determine which treatment approach would be the most effective for your particular condition.
-The tests and procedures we may order for you include:
+Nevertheless, before abdominal aortic aneurysm surgery, you have to undergo a thorough medical examination at the California Heart & Lung Surgery Center so that we can determine which treatment approach would be the most effective for your particular condition.
+The tests and procedures Dr. Alexander Marmureanu may order for you include:

 The traditional surgical treatment of abdominal aortic aneurysms is open repair surgery.
 After you receive general anesthesia, a large incision (of 5-6 inches) is made across your abdomen to expose your aorta.
-The surgeon will prevent blood from flowing through the segment which requires treatment by placing two clamps on it: one above the aneurysm, and the other below it.
+Surgeon Alexander Marmureanu will prevent blood from flowing through the segment which requires treatment by placing two clamps on it: one above the aneurysm, and the other below it.
 Subsequently, a small incision is made in the aorta.

 Plaque deposits and blood clots are carefully removed from the inside of the aneurysm to prepare the aortic wall for the placement of the stent graft.
 Then, the stent graft is inserted in the aneurysm and the surgeon securely closes the aorta with stitches.
 Finally, they restore blood flow in the artery by removing the clamps and the large incision across your abdomen is also closed with sutures.
 A sterile dressing will cover it to protect the wound from infection.
 The duration of open repair surgery for abdominal aortic aneurysms is 2-4 hours.